Exploring Logistic Functions as Robust Alternatives to Hill Functions in Genetic Network Modeling: Biological Realism of Logistic Functions

 Scaling $f^-(x, \theta, \lambda)$ by $(1 + e^{-\lambda\theta})$ ensures absolute full expression when repressor is absent, which is consistent with and often preferable for systems featuring strong promoters where maximal output is expected under unrepressed conditions.
-It is important to note that for activation Hill functions $h^+(x, \theta, n) = \frac{x^n}{x^n + \theta^n}$, full expression is \textit{never} achieved at any finite $x$; the function merely approaches 1 asymptotically as $x \to \infty$.
-Thus, the asymmetry between repression and activation, where repression can achieve perfect repression at $x = 0$, but activation cannot achieve perfect activation at any finite $x$ which is inherent in both the Hill and logistic frameworks.
+It is important to note that for activation Hill functions $h^+(x, \theta, n) = \frac{x^n}{x^n + \theta^n}$, the full expression is \textit{never} achieved at any finite $x$; the function merely approaches 1 asymptotically as $x \to \infty$.
+Thus, the asymmetry between repression and activation, where repression can achieve perfect repression at $x = 0$, but activation cannot achieve perfect activation at any finite $x$, is inherent in both the Hill and logistic frameworks.

 The logistic function provides an \textbf{exponentially decaying repression curve} that better mimics gradual, sigmoidal responses in cellular systems where repression builds progressively.
-This contrasts with the more rigid, cooperative binding-based steepness of the Hill function, which is derived from equilibrium binding models that may not capture all regulatory mechanisms.
 The smoothness is adjustable via $\lambda$, allowing fine-tuned control over transition sharpness without relying exclusively on cooperativity (encoded by $n$ in the Hill equation), which may not always align with non-cooperative biological mechanisms, such as allosteric regulation, sequential binding without cooperativity, or indirect regulatory cascades.